 The Capella Pioneer Village annual Heritage Day is held on the second Saturday of September at the Village grounds at the northern end of Capella’s main street.
 There is something for everyone with craft stalls, entertainment, food, cinema, blacksmithing and vintage engines and tractors rallying.

-The complex is open between 9.00am and1.00pm Wednesday, Thursday, Friday and Sunday during Autumn, Winter and Spring.
+The complex is open between 9.00am and 1.00pm Thursday and Sunday during Autumn, Winter and Spring.
 Last entry at 12 noon.